 On local government re-organisation Steve became Cornwall Council’s Localism Manager for the east of Cornwall and gained additional experience in working with communities and politicians, often at a very local level.
 From 2011 Steve became Localism Manager for all of Cornwall, providing oversight of the Community Network Areas up to April 2013.
 During this latter period Steve worked closely with colleagues in Localism and Planning to help create Cornwall Council’s neighbourhood planning support arrangements and chaired its Neighbourhood Planning Management Board.

-He is currently working with Stoke Climsland Parish (Consultation Draft Prepared), Goran Parish Council (preparing Consultation Draft), St Keverne Parish Council (preparing Consultation Draft), St Stephen-in-Brannel Parish Council (Preparing Submission Draft), Carn Brea Parish Council (Preparing Submission Draft), Pentewan Parish Council (preparing Consultation Draft).
+He is currently working with Stoke Climsland Parish (Consultation Draft Prepared), Goran Parish Council (preparing Consultation Draft), St Keverne Parish Council (preparing Consultation Draft), St Stephen-in-Brannel Parish Council (Plan Submitted), Carn Brea Parish Council (Plan Submitted), Pelynt Parish Council (preparing Consultation Draft), Pentewan Parish Council (preparing Consultation Draft), St Mawgan in Pydar Parish Council (preparing Consultation Draft), Wendron Parish Council (preparing Consultation Draft).

 Steve has also provided presentations on the background and processes involved in plan production to 6 local councils to assist them in deciding if an NDP was appropriate to their needs.